philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 ln: true
 ```

-Turns out Depending on the OS family (AlmaLinux9 is based on RedHat, while Ubuntu is based on Debian) the package has a different name and writing one task per option is pretty redundant.
-And this change needed to be applied to the `service ` task and a bunch of other places.
+Turns out: Depending on the OS family (AlmaLinux9 is based on RedHat, while Ubuntu is based on Debian) the package has a different name and writing one task per option is pretty redundant, so I added the package names into a small dictionary.
+This change also needed to be applied to the `service` task and a bunch of other places.

 ```reference
 title: "Worklfow head"